Parliamentary.ai

 Parental Bereavement Pay:

-The bill extensively amends several Acts, including the Employment Rights Act 1996 and the Social Security Contributions and Benefits Act 1992, to incorporate the new parental bereavement leave and pay provisions.
-These amendments ensure consistency across various employment and social security regulations.
+The bill also contains numerous amendments to existing legislation, including the Employment Rights Act 1996 and the Social Security Contributions and Benefits Act 1992, to ensure the new entitlements are incorporated consistently and effectively into existing legal frameworks relating to other forms of parental leave and pay.

 Government Spending

-The bill will lead to increased government spending due to the introduction of statutory parental bereavement pay.
-The exact cost is not specified in the bill itself but will depend on the rate of pay and the number of employees who claim the benefit.
+The bill will lead to increased government spending as a result of the introduction of parental bereavement pay.
+The exact cost is not specified in the bill itself, but it will depend on the number of eligible claimants and the level of pay set in future regulations.

 Groups Affected